Meet Morgan Riley, Registered Dietitian

 Where we’re located:

-The Kristen Yarker Nutrition Agency Team is spread across Victoria, BC and the Lower Mainland (Vancouver).
+The Kristen Yarker Nutrition Agency Team is spread across Victoria, BC, Nanaimo, BC, and Vancouver, British Columbia.
 Our team offers virtual services throughout BC and select provinces across Canada.

 All services are now via private and secure video call.